AudreyZJ/AudreyZJ-blog/aboutme/index.md

 I want to use this website to capture/archive some of my work and to share that with others.
 <br/><br/>

-When I am not working, I am either reading up different stuff related to technology, world history, painting etc or traveling or binge-watching TV shows on streaming services.
+When I am not working, I am either reading up different stuff related to technology, world history, traveling or binge-watching TV shows on streaming services.

 </p>